seahomebatumi-ai/crypto-auto/EXECUTOR-INSTRUCTIONS.md

    whether the previous TZ's branch was merged, and whether the tree is clean.
 7. Execute the specification, and only the specification.
 8. Run the specified validation, in full.
-9. Commit the implementation, push the branch, open a pull request.
+9. Commit the implementation, push the branch, open a pull request — and if the environment refuses to open one, follow the fallback in §8 rather than stopping.
 10. Write `CryptoReports/TZ-NN-<short-name>-report.md` in the §10 format and commit it **directly to `main`** (§8) — not to the branch.
 11. Post the closing message to the Boss in Russian (§11), and stop.